alexLaiii/Workstation-Assembly-Line/README.md

 Simulation of sequential tasks at each stage.

 Looping to process multiple products.

+Dynamic memory allocation.